Drenhat/EyesProject/README.md

 > A project that show two eyes following the user's cursor.

 ## Description
-> The original project was to create a second eye.
-I added some random size and color for the eye balls.
+> The original code was showing an eye following the user's cursor.
+The first exercice was to create a second eye.
+Both of them are now following the cursor.
+I added two functions that change randomly the size of the eye ball and their color.
+This was a good way to make this project my own from the original code but also to understand it how it works better.

 ## How to run
 > Simply launch the index.html on your browser and you are good to go.